K1ta-Tec/searchEngine/README.md

 # searchEngine
-Reinvented the existing Google search Engine, with my name.
+Reinvented the existing Google search Engine, with my name (kita).
-Made with (CSS styling and HTML)
+Made with (CSS styling and HTML) and built to be responsive